29 The Research Process

 Step 2: Finding Information

 When working on a research assignment you’ll need to find resources that support your ideas.
-It is a good idea to do a preliminary search to see if you can find enough information on your topic.
+It’s a good idea to do a preliminary search to see if you can find enough information on your topic.

-When you’re ready to expand your search and locate sources for your assignment, visit the NSCC Libraries Website or talk to your Campus Library staff.
-They can help point you in the right direction to find materials for your topic .
+If you need help searching and locating resources for your assignment, visit the NSCC Libraries Website or talk to your Campus Library staff.
+They can help point you in the right direction to find materials for your topic.

 NSCC Libraries gives you access to: